Cassandra Dias: Miniature embroidery landscapes

 Cassandra Dias, Mojave Desert in Palm Springs – Paul Grimm Repro, 2021.
 9cm (3.5″).
 Thread painting.
 Cotton embroidery thread, canvas, bamboo hoop.

-Practise and share
+Practise & share

 The best advice I can give someone who is interested in starting embroidery is to make it a priority to set aside time for yourself to practise.
 When I first started researching stitches, I came across an article on The Spruce Crafts that was really helpful.
 It gave step-by-step instructions and listed the materials I would need.